Venomous0511/coco_mountain_resort_web_app/README.md

 You will see a v22.12.0 depends on your version installed.

-Next, Open the folder cocomountain-resort-app after you open it.

 Open it in VS code or you prefer Text Editor i prefer you use VS Code you can download it here [https://code.visualstudio.com/download].

 You will need to install the following: